As an Amazon Associate I earn from qualifying purchases.

 It has been a longstanding goal of mine to go an entire summer without wearing shoes.
 Inside?
 No shoes.
 Outside?
 No shoes.
 Church?
 No shoes.
 Airport?
 No shoes…and probably a visit to a security room.
 Why this idea has always fascinated me, I don’t know… but it does seem to be at odds with my fascination (not weird, right? haha) for selling used shoes on eBay.

+We get most of the items we resell on eBay from thrift stores.
 If I could only check two areas at a thrift store, shoes would be one of them.
-Unlike clothing, it is typically easy to recognize shoes that are worth money, they are easy to photograph, and easy to list.
+Unlike clothing, it is typically easy to recognize shoes that are worth money, they are easy to photograph and easy to list.
 And when they sell?
 Yep, easy to ship.

-Many people avoid shoes for fear that they will have loads of returns for fitment issues, or simply because they don’t want to sell grimy, used shoes.
+Many people (even full-time resellers) avoid learning how to sell used shoes on eBay out of fear that they will have loads of returns for fitment issues, or simply because they don’t want to sell grimy used shoes.
 Whatever the reason, the purpose of this article is to dispel this horrendous notion.
-We have found shoes with an MSRP over $800 at our local thrift stores and several of the following brands are actually increasing in value as they age!
+We have found shoes with an MSRP of over $800 at our local thrift stores and several of the following brands are actually increasing in value as they age!

 Do people really buy used shoes online?